-We have provided a short review of CO_2 doubling theory and how its doubling temperature changes due to the UHI effect on global warming.
-We have illustrated a method on how to incorporate UHI amplification effects into CO_2 doubling theory using the footprint method.
-Both the magnitude of CO_2 and the UHI effect are obviously hard to estimate on how much influence each has on global warming anomalies.
-Therefore, it is imperative to adopt a policy that we have two main root causes of global warming.
+We have provided a short review of CO2 doubling theory and how its doubling temperature changes due to the UHI effect on global warming.
+We have illustrated a method on how to incorporate UHI amplification effects into CO2 doubling theory using the footprint method.
+Both the magnitude of CO2 and the UHI effect are obviously hard to estimate on how much influence each has on global warming anomalies along with the influences of other greenhouse gases.
+Therefore, it is imperative to adopt a policy that we have two main root causes of global warming (as suggested in Table 1).
 Push-back on the UHI effect possible influence on global warming is really unreasonable at this late time, especially given the uncertainties in root causes and amplification effect, its importance, and the numerous authors that have now presented their findings.
 In our paper (Feinberg 2020) we provided suggestions related to the Urban Heat Island effect which we would like to include here.

-• We stress that the IPCC is the main governing force and the only agency capable of promoting such albedo goals for cities and roads.
-Therefore, whether it is just for UHI known health reasons or due to studies that have found significance, we strongly urge the IPCC to set albedo goals and include such goals in their global meetings.

-Therefore our suggestions remain (Feinberg 2020):

-- Creating IPCC goals to include the need for albedo enhancements in existing UHIs and roads - A directive for future albedo design requirements of city and roads - Recommend an agency like NASA be tasked with finding applicable solutions to cool down UHIs. - Recommendation for cars to be more reflective.
+- We stress that the organization leading the climate change effort (NASA, IPCC authors...) are the only ones capable of promoting such albedo goals for cities and roads.
+Therefore, whether it is just for UHI known health reasons or due to studies that have found significance, we strongly urge that governing bodies start setting albedo goals - Therefore our suggestions remain (Feinberg 2020): - Creating goals to include the need for albedo enhancements in existing UHIs and roads - A directive for future albedo design requirements of city and roads - Recommend an agency like NASA be tasked with finding applicable solutions to cool down UHIs. - Recommendation for cars to be more reflective.
 Here although world-wide cars likely do not embody much of the Earth's area, recommending that all new manufactured cars be higher in reflectivity (e.g., silver or white) would help raise awareness of this issue similar to electric cars that help improve CO2 emissions